Rainebott/Rainebotz-Discord-Nuker/README.md

 This program has been created for educational purposes, highlighting the dangers of social engineering.
 By using this program, you agree that the creator is not responsible for any damage done by this program or you

-This is an open source tool and would be thankful if u included the credits my work
+This is an open source tool and would be thankful if u included the credits for my work